 The appeal was accordingly dismissed and the motions judge’s detailed analysis of the facts was given deference.
 In the end, passing the limitation period could cost the City considerably.
 Not only was the City ordered to pay E’s costs of the appeal, in the amount of $25,000, the City may ultimately bear the cost of damages to the original plaintiffs in the case should the matter be decided in their favour.

 Seek Advice From Experienced Litigation Counsel if You Have a Potential Third-Party Claim

 Any defendant in a civil matter who feels they may have a legitimate third-party claim in the matter should discuss the issue with experienced counsel immediately.
 Running afoul of provincial limitation periods can prove extremely costly, and so it important to consider all options as soon as possible in a proceeding.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including commercial real estate matters.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including commercial real estate matters.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.